 The method is pretty much the same if you want to update your WordPress plugins manually.

-- Log into FTP and access the wp-content/plugins folder.
+Step 2: Log into FTP and access public_html > wp-content > plugins folder.

-- Right click on the new folder on the remote site, choose ‘Upload’ and make sure you are uploading it to wp-content/plugins.
+Step 4: On the local site, right-click on the new plugin folder (the one we named downloads).
+Choose ‘Upload’ and make sure you are uploading it to wp-content/plugins.